yungxramoz/tabletop-gather/apps/backend/README.md

 ### Prerequisites

 During development it is recommended to use the profile `development`.
 In IntelliJ `--spring.config.additional-location=classpath:application-development.yml --spring.profiles.active=development` can be added in the Run Configuration after enabling this property in "Modify options".
-Create your own `application-development.yml` file to override settings for development.

 Create your own `application-development.yml` in file in the `apps\backend\src\main\resources\` directory to override settings for development: